Emergency Procedures

 To help better understand our emergency protocols, we have please review the "School Emergency Program" handout.
 This handout includes important information about student release in an emergency that may happen from an evacuation site.
 It also introduces our new "Community Hotline" number, which is where a recorded message will be available when any functional protocol is initiated.

-We ask parents to familiarize themselves with our Emergency Response Plan.
+We ask parents to familiarize themselves with our School Emergency Program.

 Red Deer Catholic Regional Schools has implemented the Hour Zero Crisis Management Program.
 This process provides a step-by-step framework on procedures to follow in a variety of crisis situations.
 Hour Zero Crisis Management consists of the following safety protocols: